flix/flix/docs/PROJECTS.md

 A type system characterizes the values of an expression, whereas an effect system characterizes the computational side effects of an expression.
-Programming languages with subtyping allows a more specific type to be used where a less precise type is required (e.g., passing a Student object where a Person object is expected).
+Programming languages with subtyping allow a more specific type to be used where a less precise type is required (e.g., passing a Student object where a Person object is expected).
 Similarly, sub-effecting allows a function with a more specific effect to be passed where a less precise effect is expected.